Discovery of Ancient Globular Cluster Candidates in the Relic, a Quiescent Galaxy at $z=2.5$: Discussion

+While we note some local observations of ``too-massive'' GCs in Section~\ref{sec:sfh}, it is rare for stellar masses to exceed $>10^{6-7}$ M$_{\odot}$ locally; yet, it is quite common at higher redshifts \citep[e.g.,][]{Claeyssens2026}.
+An order-of-magnitude baseline for what to expect at high redshift comes from constraints of the Milky Way stellar halo composition, where 11$\pm$1\% of the halo is estimated to be disrupted GCs \citep[$\sim$10$^{8}$ M$_{\sun}$;][]{Koch2019}.
+As a simple thought experiment, we consider all clusters with log(M$_{\star}$/M$_{\odot}$)$>$6.5 and assume that 27\% will disband by $z=0$, while the rest experience 0.18 dex in mass loss (the median equivalent value at these masses in the \citealt{Pfeffer2024} models, see Section~\ref{sec:theory}).
+With a combined stellar mass of $\sim$10$^{8.5}$ M$_{\sun}$ for GCs beyond $\sim$4 kpc, the halo of the Relic would eventually subsume roughly $\sim$10$^{8.4}$ M$_{\sun}$ for the disbanded clusters and, less important, $\sim$10$^{7.0}$ M$_{\sun}$ from mass loss.

+However, the Relic is significantly more massive than the Milky Way already at $z=2.5$.
+If one tracks the main progenitor of the Milky Way through an empirical number-density–based progenitor–descendant matching approach back to $z\sim2.5$, it would have roughly 10\% of the present day stellar mass \citep{vanDokkum2013}.
+A simple linear scaling by the ratio of the Relic stellar mass to that of the Milky Way at $z\sim2.5$ implies that the Relic will host 10$^{9.3}$ M$_{\odot}$ in disrupted GCs by $z=0$.
+This number may be even higher given that the most massive local galaxies are known to host higher specific frequencies of clusters \citep{Peng08}.
+Although we are not sensitive to detecting GCs closer in to the host galaxy (within $\sim$4 kpc), and thus there is a missing correction factor here, our high inferred stellar masses do not collectively appear to cause significant tension.

-Finally, it is worth noting that given the large stellar masses of the oldest clusters associated with the Relic, there may be alternative explanations worth exploring in future work.
+More broadly, it is worth noting that there may be alternative explanations for the large stellar masses of the oldest clusters that are worth exploring in future work.
 They may not be GCs at all, but rather ultra-compact dwarf galaxies that form through a previously unrecognized formation channel.
-Or perhaps the Relic is atypical in that its GC population has an usually top heavy GC mass function \citep[e.g., some local examples in dwarf galaxies include][]{vanDokkum2018, Li2024}.
-While it is common to invoke substantial mass loss between $z=2.5$ at $z=0$ as a solution, there may be something else at play in these high redshift galaxies yet to be understood.
+Or perhaps the Relic is one data point in a growing body of evidence \citep[e.g.,][]{Claeyssens2026} that the GC mass function (GCMF) at early cosmic times may be skewed toward higher masses than observed locally \citep[e.g., some local examples in dwarf galaxies include][]{vanDokkum2018, Li2024}.
+While no single system yet requires invoking a top-heavy initial GCMF, taken cumulatively such observations may point to modest tension with simple extrapolations of present-day cluster populations.
+It is common to invoke substantial mass loss between $z=2.5$ at $z=0$ as a solution, but there may be something else at play in these high-redshift galaxies yet to be understood.